microsoft/psi-samples/Samples/HelloWorld/README.md

 Follow these steps to set up the Visual Studio project on Windows:

-1. First, create a simple .NET Core console app by going to _File -> New Project -> Visual C# -> Console App (.NET Core)_.
+1. First, create a simple .NET Core console app by launching Visual Studio, clicking "Create a new project," then "Console Application," naming your project, and selecting Target Framework as .NET Core (the version I used was .NET Core 3.1).

 2. Add a reference to the `Microsoft.Psi.Runtime` NuGet package that contains the core Platform for Situated Intelligence infrastructure.
 You can do so by going to References (under your project), right-click, then _Manage NuGet Packages_, then go to _Browse_.
 Make sure the _Include prerelease_ checkbox is checked, as \\psi packages are still in beta, pre-release versions.
 Type in `Microsoft.Psi.Runtime` and install.
+Another option that worked for me is to drop down from "Project" on the menu bar and click "Manage NugGet Packages."
+Under Browse, search for Microsoft.Psi.Runtime and make sure to check off the Include prelease box.
+You will need to install packages using the same procedure for each new project.

 ### Steps for Linux